Beakerboy/VBA-Drupal-Library/README.md

 ```

 ### Entity Class
-The DrupalEntity class is a parent class for any other Entities.
-Your Entities will extend this class to add additional fields.
+The DrupalEntity class is a parent class for any other Entities, but can be used as-is.
+Custom Entities can extend this class and add custom properties and methods.

 ### Node Class
 The library contains a representation of Drupal's Node Entity as an example of how to extend the DrupalEntity